Skip to content

 check(farmingitem_template_idata.find("maxSlots") != std::end(farmingitem_template_idata),

-"Farming item slots was not initialized.
-Contact ot dev team");
+"Farming item slots were not initialized.
+Contact the dev team");

 check(farmingitem_template_idata.find("stakeableResources") != std::end(farmingitem_template_idata),

-"stakeableResources items at current farming item was not initialized.
-Contact to dev team");
+"stakeableResources items at the current farming item were not initialized.
+Contact the dev team");

 farmingitem_mdata["slots"] = (uint8_t)1;